gozdemadendere/My_Portfolio_Projects/Customer_Segmentation_Process/README.md

 Then, they want to predict the average revenue potential of these segments, such as determining the average revenue of a 25-year-old male IOS user from Turkey.

+Project Goals:
+- To divide customers into segments based on common characteristics
+- To predict the potential revenue of each customer segment
+- To provide informative insights to support the company's marketing strategies

 ______________________________